Shannon Miller: 1992

 Due to injury, Miller missed the 1992 World Championships in Paris.
 Not quite back up to speed with her more difficult skills, she pulled out of the optionals competition at the National Championships and petitioned to the Olympic Trials.
-Although the result was controversial, Miller won the Trials over her rival, Zmeskal, who was the 1991 world champion.
+Although the result was controversial, Miller won the Trials over her rival, Kim Zmeskal, who was the 1991 world champion.

 Miller won the compulsory portion of the 1992 Olympic Games and scored the highest of any gymnast in the overall team competition, securing the bronze medal for the US women's team and advancing to the all-around final as the top-ranked gymnast in the world.
 In the all-around final, she missed out on the gold by the closest margin in Olympic history, finishing 0.012 points behind Gutsu.
 Her coach, Steve Nunno, claimed she was robbed of the gold medal by unfair judging.

 In event finals, she captured three more individual medals: a silver on balance beam and bronzes on uneven bars and floor exercise.
 Her haul of five Olympic medals was more than that of any other American athlete in Barcelona.
 She was one of only two female gymnasts, along with Lavinia Miloşovici of Romania, to compete in every event final at the Games, and she alone performed all sixteen of her routines without serious error.
 Thirteen of her routines scored a 9.9 or higher, with her lowest score being a 9.837 in the vault final.

 With her two silver and three bronze medals at the 1992 Summer Olympics, Miller holds the record for most medals won at a single Olympic Games without winning gold.